-Christopher Bruce "Big Indian" Evans - Born September 14, 1946 in Toronto, Ontario – Died May 9, 2000 was a ice Hockey defenseman.
+Christopher Bruce "Big Indian" Evans - Born September 14, 1946 in Toronto, Ontario – Died May 9, 2000 in Phoenix, Arizona was a Canadian/American Indigenous ice Hockey defenseman.

 Evans played his first junior Hockey with the Markham Waxers in the Ontario Junior B league, and scored 12 goals, 24 assists during the 1965-66 season, which caught the attention of the Toronto Marlboros, who signed him to start the 1966-67 season.
 Evans had a strong rookie season on defence for the Marlboros, scoring 7 goals, 21 assists, and then in the playoffs had 3 goals, 3 assists in 26 games, helping the Marlboros win the 1967 J. Ross Robertson Cup as Ontario champions, 1969 George Richardson Memorial Trophy as Eastern Canada champions and the 1967 Memorial Cup championship.